 The two most common surgery options for mesothelioma patients are a pleurectomy/decortication (P/D) procedure and an extrapleural pneumonectomy (EPP).
 The recommended surgery will depend on the extent of disease spread, overall health of the patient and the physician’s medical opinion.

-Chemotherapy is usually given after a patient recovers from surgery to kill any remaining cancer cells.
-Many chemotherapy drugs result in side effects such as fatigue, hair loss and nausea.
+Chemotherapy is usually given after a patient recovers from surgery to kill any remaining cancer cells thatare suspected to be present.
+Some treatment plans use chemotherapy to shrink tumors before surgery.
+Many chemotherapy drugs can result in side effects such as fatigue, hair loss and nausea.

-Eligibility varies for mesothelioma clinical trials, but many early-stage patients may qualify because tumors have not spread throughout the body.
-These voluntary research studies test chemotherapy drug combinations, immunotherapy treatments and genetic therapies not yet approved by the U.S. Food and Drug Administration for mainstream use.
+Eligibility varies for mesothelioma clinical trials, but many early stage patients qualify because the cancer hasn’t negatively impacted their overall health as when it is found at more advanced stages.
+These voluntary research studies test chemotherapy drug combinations, immunotherapy treatments, genetic therapies and treatment combinations not yet approved by the U.S. Food and Drug Administration for mainstream use.

 There is no definitive staging system for peritoneal mesothelioma, but patients diagnosed before the tumors spread outside the lining of the abdomen have a better outlook.